NormanColoma/suggestion-react-search-input/README.md

 * Supports keyboard navigation (up and down arrows).

+* Supports hiding the list by clicking outside the input or by pressing escape key.

 * Submitting is supported by enter key (when submitting a function is fired up).

 * As a result of submitting, a function is fired up.
 This function must be provided as a property for this component.
 This function may take the selected option or the text entered in case it does not match any suggested option.